fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 class CodeKataSplashViewModelTest {
 ```

-Note you can use `@RegisterExtension` to register an extension as a field and make it easier to reference.
+Note: you can use `@RegisterExtension` to register an extension as a field and make it easier to reference.

-Next let's setup or System Under Test as usual:
+Next let's setup our System Under Test as usual:

 ```kotlin
 private lateinit var mockIsUserLoggedInUseCase: IsUserLoggedInUseCase